cnelabneu/tbi-docs/docs/techs.md

 -	Use dpay to pay participant after session

 ## 6. Adverse Events
-Fill out adverse events form on redcap
+Fill out adverse events form on redcap.

-*we need to add more*
+- Serious adverse events are reported to IRB within 48 hours.
+It includes death, life threatening, long hospitlization or damage, general abnormality or birth defecrt.
+- Anything else should be reported to IRB within 10 days.